11 Ways to Simplify Goals So You Actually Achieve Them

 declutter your home for a fresh start!

-Simplify and organize with the Ultimate Declutter Checklist of 100+ items you can get rid of and never miss
+Simplify with the Ultimate Declutter Checklist of 100+ items at home you can get rid of and never miss

-How to Simplify and Organize Your Goals for the New Year
+11 Ways to Simplify and Achieve Your Goals

 Start to simplify your thoughts with a good old fashioned brainstorming session.
 This can be done on scratch paper or in a journal with fresh, crisp pages.
 Writing your thoughts down is incredibly helpful in decluttering your headspace and laying down a start point to clarification.
 Do this type of writing anytime you feel overwhelmed with what you want to accomplish or need to settle down your thinking and find some clarity.
 This can done on a regular basis as your goals and efforts evolve.